kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- When migrating to DAMM V2, the flow would be the following:
-    1. `createDammV2MigrationMetadata`
-    2. `createLocker` (if the token has locked vesting)
-    3. `migrateToDammV2`
-- Ensure that when attempting to migrate the virtual pool, all these validation checks pass:
+- Ensure that when attempting to migrate the virtual pool, all these validation checks have already been met:
     1. The `MigrationFeeOption` must be a valid enum value with a valid base fee in basis points
-        - For fixed BPS fee options (25, 30, 100, 200, 400, 600), the pool_fees.base_fee.period_frequency must be 0
     2. The pool's config account must have:
         - pool_creator_authority matching the pool_authority key
         - partner_fee_percent set to 0